 “Hi David, I had the pleasure of attending your class last week in Cleveland.
 It was amazing and opened my eyes to how we can do a better job in our community with storytelling.
 Thank you for the valuable insight and resources you have provided to me as a community organizer.
 Thanks again for the fantastic opportunity!
 I appreciate your passion and commitment to the power of stories!”

 “Thank you so much David!
 The class was incredible and I learned a lot.
 I hope it’s a 2-3 day class next time around (I put it on the evaluation form).
 Thank you!”

 Sitara Govender, Wayne Metropolitan Community Action Agency, Detroit MI

 Hello Mr. David Hunt, I heard you give a keynote presentation many years back at the Kansas Rural Center conference in Manhattan, KS.
 I want to say 2015 or 2016?
 I was SO impressed by your talk over the importance of storytelling and building strong communities.
 The conversations I had at the breakout session formed relationships I still hold today with farmers in Kansas- how cool is that?

 Moving forward, I am working on Regenerative Agriculture and finding ways to connect more consumers to the nutrient dense foods grown by a group of super innovative farmers who are (really) going to change the world.
-I’m helping coordinate a conference next month in Emporia, Kansas with these same growers.

 Thanks so much for inspiring me so many years ago.
 Know that I was able to develop my own style of storytelling that had been very beneficial to the cause of Regenerating Communities.
 Communication is key!

-Best, Jessica Gnad Pratt, KS
+Jessica Gnad Pratt, Kansas